 Ghosn joined the automaker in 1999, when it was on the brink of collapse, and engineered a dramatic turnaround.
-Though he will stay on as chairman with representation rights, his departure from the vanguard of management this April is a prelude to a bigger, perhaps more jarring transition for Nissan.
+Though he will stay on as chairman with representative rights, his departure from the vanguard of management this April is a prelude to a bigger, perhaps more jarring, transition for Nissan.

 Ghosn declined both offers, but they were a testament to his achievements at Nissan.

 He started out at Nissan as chief operating officer, coming over from French automaker Renault, which had acquired a stake.
 He became the Japanese company's president in 2000 and was named CEO the following year.

 His management style can be summed up in a few words, all of which start with C: cost-cutting, cosmopolitan and charismatic.

 THE 10 MILLION CLUB Unbound by old ties, Ghosn took bold steps to slash Nissan's expenses.
 He did not hesitate to close plants and review relationships with partner companies.
 He sharply reduced the number of suppliers, triggering an industrial shakeout in Japan.
 The merger of major steelmakers NKK and Kawasaki Steel was one example of this.

 Some in the Japanese business community dubbed all this the "Ghosn shock."
 But as Nissan's results improved, Ghosn's toughness garnered widespread respect.

 Ghosn's diverse background, meanwhile, may have helped him move between cultures.
 His grandfather migrated to Brazil from Lebanon.
 Ghosn was born in Brazil, and educated there as well as in Lebanon and France.
 He worked in Brazil and the U.S. when he was with French tire manufacturer Michelin.
 Since joining Nissan, he has continued to jet around the globe on business, including to China and Russia.